 • WordPress.com: WordPress has been the go-to platform for bloggers for more than a decade.
 The web-hosted version of WordPress is 100% free (which means you don’t have to download any software or pay for your own hosting) and you can easily set up a nice-looking blog with minimal effort.

 • Blogger: Blogger was one of the first blogging platforms available on the internet, and it requires virtually nothing to set up.
 You can sign in with a Google account and get a domain name within minutes — or, you can use a customized Blogger URL and get started on writing right away!

 Writing your first post

-In the coming weeks, we’ll share ideas for content and how to develop a schedule that won’t take you hours to make.
-In the meantime, once you have your blog set up and ready to go, write a post introducing yourself.
+Once you have your blog set up and ready to go, write a post introducing yourself.
 Post pictures, share your experience, and talk about the work you do.
 Earning long-term clients requires trust and authenticity.
 When clients know who you are and why you’re great at what you do, they’ll always know that you have their best interests at heart.